 - 1. Home occupations shall be carried on wholly within the principal building or within a building or other structure accessory to it. - 2.
 Not more than two (2) persons outside the family shall be employed in the home occupation. - 3.
 There shall be no overnight exterior display, no exterior storage of materials, and no other exterior indication of the home occupation or variation from the residential character of the principal building. - 4.
-The scale of the home occupation use shall be clearly secondary to the primary use of the property as a residence. - 5.
-Signs shall conform to the requirements of this Ordinance. - 6.
-Off-street parking shall be provided in accordance with the requirements of this - 7.
+The scale of the home occupation use shall be clearly secondary to the primary use of the property as a residence. - Signs shall conform to the requirements of this Ordinance section W of this Article. - 6.
+Off-street parking shall be provided in accordance with the requirements of this section R of this Article. - 7.
 Home occupations shall not include auto repair and service, motor and equipment repair, bottle redemption centers, or food preparation for consumption on the premises.